johnwait/notepad2-mod-jrb/Readme-mod-jrb.txt

 * Other various minor changes and tweaks

 Changes compared to the Notepad2-mod fork:
-* Switch to the Onigmo Regex Engine (https://github.com/k-takata/Onigmo)
+* A switch to the Onigmo Regex Engine (https://github.com/k-takata/Onigmo), with support for transforms in replacement strings
+* A colored, RTF-based regular expression syntax dialog (you can also copy from!)
+* A dedicated dialog for inserting control characters
-* File-change notifications received while in the background are deferred until window is shown again
+* File-change notifications received while in the background being deferred until window is shown again
+* The ability to auto-relaunch itself as an elevated process when necessary
 * More keywords being recognized for PowerShell syntax highlighting
+* Additional lexers, e.g. for MathLab (*.m) & Windows registry files (*.reg)
+* More keyboard shortcuts added here & there
+* And, last but not least: a new application icon!!

 Supported Operating Systems:
 * Windows 7, 8, 8.1 and 10, for both 32-bit and 64-bit